certego/RoutingFilter/docs/index.rst

 The third level matches a field in the event (default `tags`).
 It can be changed when calling the `matches` method.

+The "streams" element after `filters` means that, if the filter matches, the event will be enriched with the `Workshop` dictionary.

 Available filters
 ==================
 For filter types which use "key" and "value" field, they can be both a string or a list of strings.